mikepfeiffer/azure-network-101/projects/Project 2/README.md

 We're going to use the new [Azure Network Manager](https://docs.microsoft.com/en-us/azure/virtual-network-manager/create-virtual-network-manager-portal) service to manage connectivity for all our virtual networks.

-Important note: at the time of writing this guide the Azure Network Manager service is in preview.
-You'll need to [manually register the provider](https://docs.microsoft.com/en-us/azure/virtual-network-manager/create-virtual-network-manager-portal#register-subscription-for-public-preview).
+*Important note: at the time of writing this guide the Azure Network Manager service is in preview.
+You'll need to [manually register the provider](https://docs.microsoft.com/en-us/azure/virtual-network-manager/create-virtual-network-manager-portal#register-subscription-for-public-preview)*

 1. Create Virtual Network Manager
 2. Create a network group